ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/Common_Issues/en.md

 There are two reasons for why this could have happened:

 - You edited a file when your branch was out of date.
 - There was poor communication between you and another person, so you two were editing the same article but that person's changes were merged before yours.
-(Technicality, this caused your edited files to become out of date).
+This caused your edited files to become out of date.

 Depending on the severity of the conflicts, you may have two options to fix this.